xoar/javobu/README.md

 pip install wheel
 pip install jamdict jamdict-data

+pip install click
 ```

 Notice: we install the mecab bindings to use the shipped mecab binary of this lib.

-Of corse you could use another dictionary with fugashi.
+Of course you could use another dictionary with fugashi.
 Please check the fugashi site for this: https://github.com/polm/fugashi